-Bartlett’s Anthias prove quite resilient when provided with a stable environment and proper care.
-Potential health problems include male-male aggression and attacks by large fishes and invertebrates.
+Red-saddled Anthias prove quite hardy when provided with proper care.
+Newly-collected individuals may take some time get over the stress of shipment and the adjustment to aquarium life.
+Other potential health problems include male-male aggression and attacks by large fishes and invertebrates.

 Behavior / temperament:

-The Bartlett’s Anthias requires a well-filtered 208 liter (55 gal) or larger aquarium that is provisioned with moderate currents and rock/coral caves and ledges.
+The Red-saddled Anthias requires a well-filtered 284 liter (75 gal) or larger aquarium that is provisioned with moderate currents and numerous rock/coral caves and ledges.
 Live sand and live rock, which will provide supplementary food in the form of micro-organisms, should be utilized if possible.
+Lighting is best kept subdued, in accordance with their natural habitat, but may be intensified once the fish are well-acclimated.
 Single male groups do well, but multiple males can only be housed together in very large aquariums.

 The following water quality parameters should be maintained in order to assure long-term health: Temperature: 22.7-25.5 C (73-78 F); Specific Gravity (Salinity): 1.020-1.025; pH: 8.1-8.4.